C-Underkoffler/OOHAbstraction/README.md

 ## To postprocess the calculations

+**See the run_all.sh script**.
+You can probably just sbatch that and it'll do all this.

 Do this on Discovery:

 1. Run `1 Filter OOH.ipynb`.
 This reads all the files in `'/scratch/bhoorasingh.p/QMfiles/Reactions/H_Abstraction/'` looking for things with OOH reactant and HOOH product, and then those in `'/gss_gpfs_scratch/westgroup/QMscratch/'` looking for the same but removing duplicates.
 It writes all these to `filtered_kinetics.py`.